errrzon/e_DialogSystem/README.md

-So below is PedList.lua file from demi-pedmanager, one ped is working with target, second one is working with his interaction system.
-Copy and have fun!
+<h1>So below is PedList.lua file from demi-pedmanager, one ped is working with target, second one is working with his interaction system.
+Copy and have fun!</h1>

 <code>
 Peds = {